 In 1982, Isabel Romero became the first paid employee of Casa de Peregrinos, taking on the roles of office and volunteer manager.
-In 1984, Sister Rose Kidd was hired by the Diocese of Las Cruces to direct Casa de Peregrinos.
-During Sister Rose’s administration, the organization moved to its first office on Spruce Street in Las Cruces and began the Food Security Program, the flagship of Casa de Peregrinos programs, distributing a basket of food monthly to needy families.
-In August 1987, the organization received its nonprofit status from the IRS.
+In 1984, Sister Rose Kidd was appointed by the Diocese of Las Cruces to direct Casa de Peregrinos.
+During her tenure, the organization relocated to its first office on Spruce Street in Las Cruces and introduced the Food Security Program, which became the flagship initiative of Casa de Peregrinos, distributing a monthly food basket to needy families.
+In August 1987, the organization secured nonprofit status from the IRS.
 From these humble beginnings, Casa de Peregrinos has blossomed into Southern New Mexico's largest and most successful food pantry, serving thousands of families each year across 23 separate locations.